KeerthiVasudevan/keerthivasudevan.github.io/index.md

 ### Dataset

-ClimODE was trained and evaluated using a preprocessed ERA5 dataset, sourced from WeatherBench.
+ClimODE was trained and evaluated using a preprocessed ERA5 dataset, sourced from WeatherBench[9].
 The dataset contains meteorological variables at a resolution of 5.625° and spans 6-hour increments for precise temporal modeling.

 The following five key meteorological variables were considered:
 - Ground temperature (t2m)